Much like any saw blade, table saw blades will require sharpening. And sharpening a blade on a table saw vs a miter saw is not different.

 Table saw blades are usually made with carbide or high-grade stainless steel.
 Hence the exuberant cost of these blades.

-The type of blade equipped to your table saw will define what it is made from and therefore how you sharpen it.
+The type of blade equipped with your table saw will define what it is made from and therefore how you sharpen it.

 You should always refer to manufacturer instructions before you sharpen to ensure that you are doing it correctly for the material types.